-The physical morphological and chemical characteristics of different musa species were studied by [10].
+The physical morphological and chemical characteristics of different musas species were studied by [10].
 In spite of the various uses of banana plants, large portion of its biomass are dumped as wastes on the farms and in the neighborhood causing environmental hazards and ecosystem imbalance.
-The extraction and utilization of banana fibers for paper making is an effective and economic means of reducing this wasted biomass and reduce de-forestation activity resulting from papermaking industry.
-This aim of the study was to extract pulp from the pseudostem, make paper from the extracted pulp and characterized the paper made from different banana cultivars.
+The extraction and utilization of banana fibers as a new technology for paper making is an effective and economic means of reducing this wasted biomass and reduce de-forestation activity resulting from papermaking industry.
+Therefore, the aim of the study was to extract pulp from banana cultivars, make paper from the extracted pulp and characterized the paper made from different banana samples.